Darkseid War: Aftermath

 Jessica Cruz is chosen to be the new Green Lantern after her sacrifice and is revived.
 Grail escapes with an infant Darkseid.
 Green Lantern asks Batman why was he so surprised about the Mobius chair answering his Joker question, and Batman reveals the Mobius Chair told him that there were three Jokers.
-Before dying, Myrinda Black told Wonder Woman that she had a secret twin brother named Jason, and Cyborg is free.
+Before dying, Myrina Black tells Wonder Woman that she has a secret twin brother named Jason, and Cyborg is freed.
 Superman learns from doctors that he is dying and has only a few months left.

 Owlman transports the Mobius Chair to the moon (with the Grid installed in the Mobius Chair).
 Metron appears in front of Owlman and wants the chair, but Owlman says with the chair he can gain more power and learn more secrets of the universe.
-As Owlman is talking, he and Metron are immediately vaporized in a flash of blue light by the mysterious entity, with only the Mobius Chair left intact and with blood on it.
+As Owlman is talking, he and Metron are vaporized by a mysterious entity, with only the Mobius Chair left intact.